 The term sleep training covers a wealth of methods and practices aimed at helping your baby self soothe, sleep and stay slumbering for longer.
 Once you start researching the subject, you’ll discover that there’s a real spectrum of sleep training options out there.

 One side is geared towards gentler methods that require more input and time from the parents.
 These often taking longer to establish.
 While in the other camp you have the ‘controlled crying’ methods.
 These advocate allowing your baby to cry so that they don’t get used to being comforted at night.
-These can be a lot faster and effective.
+These can be a lot faster and effective, but are sometimes viewed as controversial.

 We talk to a selection of parents who’ve taken four different approaches to sleep training: